 willful or wanton behavior to convict.

-- Example: Operating a vehicle under the influence and killing another driver
+Example: Operating a vehicle under the influence and killing another driver after

-after speeding through a stop sign and hitting the victim’s car
+speeding through a stop sign and hitting the victim’s car in an

 Vehicular homicide: the defendant recklessly operates their vehicle with a “willful